OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 A candidate is an IP and port that responds to STUN messages and sends datagrams.
 Third, the hosts send STUN binding requests to the candidates in an attempt to generate the necessary NAT bindings and establish connectivity.

-For OpenDDS, ICE can be used to potentially establish connectivity between SPDP endpoints, SEDP endpoints, and ordinary RTPS endpoints.
+For OpenDDS, ICE can be used to potentially establish connectivity between :ref:`SPDP <spdp>` endpoints, :ref:`SEDP <sedp>` endpoints, and ordinary RTPS endpoints.
 SPDP is used as the side channel for SEDP and SEDP is used as the side channel for the ordinary RTPS endpoints.
 To this, we added two parameters to the RTPS protocol for sending general ICE information and ICE candidates and added the ability to execute the ICE protocol and process STUN messages to the RTPS transports.